department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/veterans-law-judge-hearing.md

 <span id="send-request-to-board"></span>
 ### Where do I send the Board a written request or new evidence?

 You can mail or fax a written request to reschedule or withdraw your Board hearing.
-You can also submit new evidence for the judge to review with 90 days from the day of your hearing.
+You can also submit new evidence for the judge to review within 90 days of the day of your hearing.

 #### By mail